 Count out loud always.
 It is uncomfortable at first.
 Do it anyway.
 Every working musician learned to count out loud before they learned to count silently.

 Rhythm reading is half the battle in sheet music, and the only way to get fluent is targeted practice.
-Music Genius’s Theory Quest course covers note durations, rests, time signatures, and beat counting in Tier 1, with rhythm-tap exercises that test your timing against an actual metronome.
-Build the rhythmic foundation early and every other reading skill becomes faster to develop.
+Music Genius’s Theory Quest covers note durations, rests, time signatures, and beat counting in Tier 1, with Rhythm Tap exercises that test your timing against an actual metronome.
+Pair with How to Read Sheet Music and Reading the Treble Clef for full notation literacy.

 PRACTICE WHAT YOU LEARNED